gtarawneh/languagetool-sublime/README.md

 #### How to Install

-Go to your Sublime Text packages directory and execute `git clone git://github.com/gtarawneh/languagetool-sublime.git LanguageTool`.
+Go to your Sublime Text packages directory and execute `git clone git://github.com/gtarawneh/languagetool-sublime.git`.
 The plugin will become available for use instantly.

 To find your packages directory open-up the console (click `View` then `Show Console` from the menu) and execute `sublime.packages_path()`.